Cuala Press: Origins

 At the suggestion of Emery Walker, Elizabeth Yeats trained as a printer at the Women's Printing Society in London.
 In 1902, Elizabeth Yeats and her sister Lily joined their friend Evelyn Gleeson in the establishment of a craft studio near Dublin which they named Dun Emer.
 Dun Emer became a focus of the burgeoning Irish Arts and Crafts Movement, specialising in printing, embroidery, and rug and tapestry-making.
 Elizabeth ran the printing operation, and Lily managed the needlework department.

 In 1904, the operation was reorganised into two parts, the Dun Emer Guild run by Gleeson and Dun Emer Industries under the direction of the Yeats sisters, and in 1908 the groups separated completely.
 Gleeson retained the Dun Emer name, and the Yeats sisters established Cuala Industries at nearby Churchtown, which ran the Cuala Press and an embroidery workshop.
+The sisters' cousin Ruth Pollexfen served as an apprentice to Lily and gave embroidery lessons at the workshop.
 Cuala (or Cualu) was the name of the Gaelic territory covering south Dublin before the Norman conquest of Ireland.